Ilozuluchris/hacky_time_travel/readme.md

 - Pay attention to the function names mentioned in tasks, **do not change them** unless the tests would never pass
 - If you use different variables from those listed in the tasks, ensure you stick to the new names you use in later steps.
 - Pay attention to strings(and the lack of strings) especially those that appear inside back ticks(``).
+- Dont change the keys of dictionaries mentioned in tasks, unless the tests would never pass.